Visiting Associate Professor of Law

 Phone: (213) 738-5742

 An expert in federal Indian law and policy, William Wood came to Southwestern from UCLA School of Law, where he was the inaugural Bernard A. and Lenore S. Greenberg Law Review Fellow, and taught Advanced Topics in Federal Indian Law and a seminar on Indian Gaming Law, Policy and Politics.
 He has taught Federal Indian Law at Southwestern as a member of the adjunct faculty, and a graduate and undergraduate course on the History of Native Americans in California at UCLA.

-Following law school, Professor Wood joined Holland & Knight LLP's Indian Law Practice Group, where he represented tribal governments and entities in litigation, taxation, land and economic development matters from 2006 to 2012.
+Following law school, Professor Wood joined Holland & Knight LLP's Indian Law Practice Group, where he for several years represented tribal governments and entities in litigation, taxation, land and economic development matters.

 Professor Wood's scholarly research is focused on federal Indian law issues and the allocation of adjudicatory and regulatory jurisdiction among Indian tribes, states, and the federal government.
-His recent articles have appeared in the American University Law Review and Tulsa Law Review.
-Since 2009, he has served as editor-in-chief of Federal Indian Law, the quarterly newsletter of the Indian Law Section of the Federal Bar Association.
-He also serves on the Board of Directors of the California Indian Law Association and has presented on Indian law-related issues at symposia around the country.
+His articles have appeared in the American University Law Review and Tulsa Law Review.
+From 2009 to 2014, he was the editor-in-chief of Federal Indian Law, the quarterly newsletter of the Indian Law Section of the Federal Bar Association.
+He serves on the Board of Directors of the California Indian Law Association and has presented on Indian law-related issues at conferences around the country.